framdani/minishell/README.md

 ```

 ## Execution :
-The main concept of this part is to execute the command passed the minishell program
+The execution part consists of changing the standard (0 and 1) file descriptors to another one in the existance of a redirection or a pipe then checking if the command given is either a builtin command or an executable file in the path environment variable and save the exit status/code of that executed command.

 ## Build & Run the program
 From your command line :